ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 }
 ```

-No arguments just ends up calling `new (memory_ptr) value_type();`.
+When there are no arguments to a construct call, it just ends up calling `new (memory_ptr) value_type();`.
 There's no way -- generically -- to grease the allocator's palms and tell it to do `new (memory_ptr) value_type;` instead.
 C++ didn't let me give you the performance!
 It was the allocator's fault!
 The same way it was the allocator model's fault that there was no `reallocate` function!
 C++'s fault, not my own; I wasn't responsible for Allocator Hell, I didn't make the rules!
 Just a cog in the machine.
 A rung on the ladder, a step on the stairs.
 And yet...

 And _yet_.